wp-plugins/polylang/readme.txt

 * Bug correction: the admin language filter does filter non translatable post types
 * Bug correction: again the canonical redirection
+* Bug correction: Fatal error when Polylang is used together with 'Author Avatars List'
-* Again test with WordPress 3.5 beta RC1
+* Tests done with WordPress 3.5 beta RC2 and Twenty Twelve

 = 0.9.6 (2012-11-26) =